This guide shows how to scrape AutoScout24 with Python. We'll keep it practical: what works, what can break, and code you can run right away.

 2. Data Storage and Analysis

-Save scraped data to files for analysis.
-This allows you to process and analyze the collected data efficiently.
+Save scraped data to files so you can process and analyze it later.

 import json